 At the end of the day, evaluate your day.
 Compare what you did to what you intended to do.
 Ask yourself:

 After an honest review, give God praise for His guidance for the successful tasks you accomplished.
-If you recognize that you have made mistakes or have fallen short of the schedule you set for yourself, ask the Lord’s forgiveness for any wasted time.
-Don’t give up on the pursuit of your daily goals.
-Make adjustments, learn from the mistakes and begin the next day with enthusiasm and courage.
+If you recognized, you made mistakes or have fallen short of the intended schedule you set for yourself, ask the Lord’s forgiveness for any wasted time.
+Do not give up on the pursuit of your daily goals.
+Adjust, learn from the mistakes, and begin the next day with enthusiasm and courage.

 The wise use of time is the mark of discipline and vital to good success.

-Many ministries and corporations ask me to speak on the subject of excellence.
+Is your ministry excellent?
+If not, it can be!
+Many ministries and corporations ask me to speak about excellence.
 However, I always advise them that we cannot discuss Business Excellence or Ministry Excellence without discussing Personal Excellence.